Admissions Enquiries: 01604 684828

 Technology

-Our STEM program incorporates collaborative, active learning activities that include topics such as robotics, computer programming, machine learning, and game development.
+Our STEM program incorporates collaborative, active learning activities that include topics such as computer programming.

 Engineering